 Do you have a patio, porch or stoop that could use a facelift?
-If so, you don’t have to spend a lot of money to get big changes.
-You can really save if you do it at the time of year when outdoor stuff is on sale, which is late summer.
+If so, you don’t have to spend a lot of money to get big changes to your outdoor space.
+You can really save if you do it at the time of year when outdoor stuff is on sale.

 We have a patio in our house that is surrounded by the master bedroom, the kitchen and another bedroom.
 It’s visible from most of the house.
 There’s a giant oak tree in the center.
 The tree makes it very messy during the fall, but cooler and shady.
 It has been a badly neglected part of our house since we moved in.

-We knew our patio needed help, but we didn’t want to spend much making it look great.
+We knew our patio needed help, but we didn’t want to spend much making it look presentable.
 I’ve seen so many photos of beautiful outdoor living areas.
-Unfortunately, the budgets are as much as it would cost to refurnish my actual living room.
+Unfortunately, the budgets are as much as it would cost to refurnish my indoor living room.

 Follow these tips to makeover your outdoor space on a tight budget.